Benefits Of Countertop Cleaning And Sealing You Should Know

 Countertops are typically a form of natural stone: granite, marble, travertine, etc. Natural stones can be very absorbent if not adequately taken care of and prepped.
 Now you may be thinking I have granite, and granite is very dense, so I am OK to not worry about my countertops.

-Think about it, countertops see all sorts of chemicals, products, and foods, and countertops see these things all day long and every day.
+Think about it, countertops see all sorts of chemicals, products, and foods, and they see these things all day long and every day.
 Countertops can collect all kinds of bacteria and other things as well.
 Countertops can even grow E. coli and other yucky stuff because of their use.

 READ: DIY VS Professional Tile and Grout Cleaning